bill-mca/bill-mca.github.io/markdown-publishing.md

 As described above, my habit of authoring in markdown fell apart towards the end of semester 1.
 I didn't get any practice using Pandoc to pull together complicated documents because I didn't have the content in markdown format.

+#### November 2024
+*Accomplished but also... goal changed*

+I made a lot of progress towards learning how to publish good quality documents from my Markdown.
+However, my conception of this goal also changed somewhat.

+As part of our CPS build project, two of my peers, Amanda and Shi, made an effort to learn Git and publish Markdown into the same repository as me to document our project.
+This made me think a lot about how the workflow that I've established for myself can work for collaboration and how hard it is to teach beginners to do the same thing.
+The reality of working in the modern world is that there's no point in having a very efficient system of authoring documents and websites if it requires technical skills that most people don't have and that take time to learn.
+Shi was able to pick up Git and Markdown very quickly.
+It seems as though it was quite intuitive to him.
+Amanda got frustrated with it a few times and gave up trying to learn.
+I expect that this is how it would be out in the world, that about half the people you work with will struggle to pick it up.

+When it came time to author the final document for our CPS project, it was clear to me that I should use Microsoft Word so that others could easily collaborate.
+However, as lead author, producing the first draft was up to me.
+So I was able to draft all the content in Markdown[^sibanetics] before using Pandoc to convert over to Microsoft Word format.
+I then uploaded the Word document and my other group members collaboratively edited the final version with me.
+This was also a pretty effective way of styling the document and spell checking.
+It increasingly makes sense to me to use a tool like Microsoft Word or Google Docs as the final step in my document authoring pipeline.
+I can quickly compose most of the content in Markdown and then use Pandoc to convert it for collaborative editing in a format that's common and easy to use for most people.

+Notably, I had a positive experience of using my Markdown skills to help out my girlfriend in preparation of a proposal document for her PhD project.
+She had authored a fairly large academic document in Microsoft Word and manually written in-text citations and a bibliography.
+However, there had since been significant edits to the document and the citations and bibliography were out of sync.
+Using my Markdown skills, I was able to simplify the job of checking the bibliography and the in-text citations against each other.
+I took a copy of her proposal as a DocX and then converted it to Markdown using Pandoc.
+I then found a regular expression on the internet (` \(([\w\&\.\s]+,\s\d{4}(;\s+[\w\&\.\s]+,\s\d{4})*)\)`) that fairly reliably identifies Harvard-style in-text citations.
+I modified this regular expression slightly so that it would include context around the citation.
+I then ran grep over the Markdown and got it to output a list of all the in-text citations in context.
+Running through this list, she was able to quickly identify citations that had not been included in the bibliography and those in the bibliography that were no longer cited in text.
+The satisfying thing is that having solved this problem once, I know that I'll be able to solve problems like it very efficiently in the future.

+As noted in relation to workflow, Initially I was looking for a software package that was monolithic and could provide the same features as Microsoft Word (plus more) so that I could author documents from start to finish but also publish them as a website or a PDF easily.
+[Zettlr](https://www.zettlr.com/) comes close to doing this but it is a bit buggy in my experience.
+Interestingly, I've now changed my philosophy.
+When I used to write documents in Microsoft Office, I would use all the complex features such as figure captions, internal references and the Zotero plugin for formatting citations.
+In hidsight this workflow was problematic when it came to collaboration in the exact same way that I've experienced with my Markdown workflow.
+Most people don't have the Zotero plugin installed and a lot of people don't know how to use internal references and figure captions.
+I believe that my approach to document authoring has simplified a lot.
+Now I just manually write the figure captions in Markdown.
+Ironically, the Word documents that I now produce are actually easier for people to work on and understand than the Word documents that I used to produce when I was a Microsoft Word user.

+Though I'm satisfied with my progress towards this goal, I do feel that my skill will continue to evolve and that I will continue to experiment going forward.
+I have come across an alternative approach called Scholarly Markdown[^scholarlyMD] which I will look into.
+I have also found a fantastic article[^seminaryMD] that talks about a pretty easy way of implementing academic references that can be translated across Pandoc's different output formats.
+I've had a first go at implementing that citation system in the production of this website.

 ### Objective 3 - Publishing websites

 #### March 2024